araobp/data-science/README.md

 I used to be a full stack data scientist in the past.

 This project is to relearn the every technology to become a full stack data scientist again.
+A lot of fun!

 - IoT circuit design : Physics, Electronics and CAD
 - IoT device prototyping : Circuit board and C/C++ programming